Xomega-Net/Xomega.Docs/docs/visual-studio/model-project/configuring-generators.md

 ### Database parameters

-Some generators that require a connection to the database, e.g. to read the database structure or the actual data, will have a set of database related parameters, as shown below.
+Some generators that require a connection to the database, e.g. to read the database structure or the actual data, will have a set of database-related parameters, as shown below.

 ![Database parameters](img/params-db.png)